trofi/trofi.github.io.gen/posts/303-Zero-Hydra-Failures-towards-23.11-NixOS-release.md

  })
 ```

-This change was proposed as [PR #266268](https://github.com/NixOS/nixpkgs/pull/266268).
+This change was proposed as [`PR#266268`](https://github.com/NixOS/nixpkgs/pull/266268).

 ## Parting words

-Fixing package breakages are usually easier if the package used to work
+Fixing package build failures is usually easier if the package used to work
 at some point before.
-Otherwise we can always mark packages broken and
+Otherwise, we can always mark packages broken and
 schedule them for removal.

 Have fun!